dometdemont/DO288-apps/nodejs-helloworld/README.md

 Where:
 - session is the HTML session file to start from on the application server, typically hpe5g.html delivered as an empty session by the github project.
 This session can be user defined in interactive mode and dropped on the application server for the headless mode, for instance to start from a known set of backing services.
 - target is either:
     - deploy: to deploy resources on existing OpenShift clusters from the application server.
 Prerequisites:
+      - bash is the default shell interpreter
       - curl or oc (OpenShift command line) available on the application server,
       - network connectivity on the application server to reach the target clusters
     - hpe5g.sh: to build an installer deploying resources on existing OpenShift clusters